stonepros/stone/doc/releases/nautilus.rst

   to the command and specify the value of ``mon_osd_warn_num_repaired``.
   This command will be replaced in future releases by the health mute/unmute feature.

-* It is now possible to specify the initial monitor to contact for Ceph tools and daemons using the ``mon_host_override`` config option or ``--mon-host-override <ip>`` command-line switch.
-This generally should only be used for debugging and only affects initial communication with Ceph's monitor cluster.
+* It is now possible to specify the initial monitor to contact for Stone tools and daemons using the ``mon_host_override`` config option or ``--mon-host-override <ip>`` command-line switch.
+This generally should only be used for debugging and only affects initial communication with Stone's monitor cluster.

 * Fix an issue with osdmaps not being trimmed in a healthy cluster (`issue#47296